flojoy-ai/docs/docs/instruments-database/vendors.md

 ---
-hide_table_of_contents: true
 sidebar_position: 2
 ---

-# Vendors Database
+# 🏭 By manufacturer

+## Welcome!

-Welcome to the Vendors Database!
+Welcome to Flojoy's Scientific Instrument Database!

+This page is organized by Instrument manufacturer.
 Here you can find information about vendors collaborating with Flojoy and their devices.

 ## Advantech